dainst/arachnefrontend/docs/testing_the_user_interface.md

 Asides from unit testing we make use of [Protractor](https://angular.github.io/protractor/#/) and [httParrot](https://github.com/danielmarreirosdeoliveira/httParrot) and Jasmine to perform some basic UI testing.

+## Setup

-To set up the testing stack, you need to perform the following steps, each one in its own terminal tab:
+To set up the testing toolstack, you need to perform the following steps, each one in its own terminal tab:

 1\.
 Run the Selenium server, which will handle the requests to the browser (currently Chrome)